All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 4. Demonstration of NAO Implementation and Convergence

 where $\omega_m$ is the energy of excited state $m$ from BSE calculation.
 Instead of having the transition amplitudes convoluted as part of the calculation of the absorption spectrum, the JDOS allows for a direct comparison of electronic transitions as a function of the excitation energy.
 As seen in Figure \ref{fig:Si-comp}(b), our NAO-based BSE excitation energies closely align with the PW-PP results, except in the energy range of 4.0-4.5 eV, where a noticeble deviation is observed.
 This rather small deviation in this energy range has a significant impact on the differences observed in the absorption spectrum as seen in Figure \ref{fig:Si-comp}(a).
-Given the fully converged basis set for this particular case of crystalline silicon as discussed above, these differences are attributed to the difference between the all-electron NAO and PW-PP formulations, most likely due to the difference in the frequency integration treatments utilized in the $G_0W_0$ calculation.
+Given the fully converged basis set for this particular case of crystalline silicon as discussed above, these differences are attributed to the difference between the two implementations, e.g. due to the difference in the frequency integration treatments utilized in the $G_0W_0$ calculation.
+In our benchmark calculation, the contour deformation technique is employed for the numerical (frequency) integration of the self-energy in the $G_0W_0$ calculation using BerkeleyGW code, whereas Pade approximation is utilized in FHI-aims for analytic continuation\cite{vidberg1977solving} .